Discipling Kids - Our Part in the Great Commission

 Also on the drawing board: Moving up into higher age-levels.
 That's if God blesses us with the people and finances we need to make such a move.
 In the meanwhile, we are working on the "little" things--lesson plans, summer events, Watchables, videos and more.

 Have you joined our mailing list yet?
 If not, here you go:

-This list is for those interested in staying informed of any new or updated resources.
+This list is for those interested in our KM:W magazine that keeps you informed of any new or updated resources.
 If you wish to communicate with us, use the SUPPORT tab in the navigation bar at the top of this or any page.